coderefinery/manuals/chat.md

 everybody is welcome to join, no invitation needed, and we explicitly invite anyone to give ideas in any channel or topic.

-The chat is a joint community of CodeRefinery (teaching), NordicHPC (infrastructure), and Nordic-RSE (usage and software), which are other Nordic projects about scientific computing which share some of the same people.
+The chat is a joint community of CodeRefinery (teaching), scientific computing teams (infrastructure and support), and Nordic-RSE (usage and software), which are other Nordic projects about scientific computing which share some of the same people.
 Together, we have a network of all aspects of modern scientific computing.